ethercis/ehrservice/ripple-patient-summary/README.md

 ### License

-See LICENSE.txt in this directory.
+See LICENSE.txt in this directory.